leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ``List α`` also has type ``Type n``.
 The function ``Prod`` is similarly polymorphic:

-[chris] this is the first time you've hinted that ``Prod`` is just a function.
-Previously it was called *Cartesian product*.
-Is it really just a function?
-A function with 2 arguments and magic short hand syntax involving ``×`` ?
-Are there lots of other functions that have 2 forms then like And (&&), Or (||), Mod (%), Div (/), Mul (*), etc?
-Might have been good to call it the *Cartesian product function* from the get go then...

 ```lean
 #check Prod    -- Type u_1 → Type u_2 → Type (max u_1 u_2)
 ```

 To define polymorphic constants and variables, Lean allows you to declare universe variables explicitly using the `universe` command:

-[chris] whoah, there's a whole new concept "universe variables", first "variables" has not been discussed at all, let alone "universe variables".
-The minute I saw "constant" I was expecting "variable" or "var" to be nearby... but not yet...? and this is the first time it shows up... wow...
-Oh, I assume it's saying the "variable" thing is "which universe" the type belongs to, so "u" being a variable means we don't know which universe, the universe itself is variable.  wow...
-I see I can't write `universe u := 1`, why is that?

 ```lean
 universe u